You’ve heard the famous saying, “a picture says 1,000 words”, right?

 3. Instagram Stories

-Instagram Stories are short 15-second video installments that disappear after 24 hours.
+Instagram Stories are short up to 60-second video instalments that disappear after 24 hours.
 They provide the perfect way to interact with customers, direct people to your website (something that’s notoriously hard on Instagram), and generate engagement around your brand and products.